peytoncordero/DRI25/text-analysis.md

  * How do we get text ready to be analyzed?
  * What can we learn from the text computationally?

+ The following button will load a jupyterlite notebook with necessary code for the workshop.

 <Jupyter IPYNB='https://raw.githubusercontent.com/GC-DRI/DRI24/main/uploads/text-analysis/TextAnalysis.ipynb' />